evoltriet/achievements/README.md

 ## Broader Context

-My broader resume also references filed patents and other AI review-board or innovation work.
-Those are part of the professional background, but they are not stored as repo artifacts here, so I am not listing them as repository contents.
+Broader resume materials also reference filed patents and other AI review-board or innovation work.
+Those are part of the professional background, but they are not stored as repo artifacts here, so they are not listed as repository contents.